Mrwhononumber/Kayyar/README.md

 # Improvements in progress

-* Create a location manager singleton class to have one unified access point to the user's location
+* Create a location manager singleton class to have a global access point to the user's location

 * Redesign the View Controller responsible for adding new comment/rating